Conrad Graf: Sound

-Owing to their heavier construction, Graf's pianos have a rather different sound from the pianos that prevailed through Mozart's, Haydn's, and much of Beethoven's musical careers; for example those built by Johann Andreas Stein or Anton Walter.
+Owing to their heavier construction, Graf's pianos have a rather different sound from the pianos that prevailed through Mozart's, Haydn's, and much of Beethoven and Schubert's musical careers; for example those built by Johann Andreas Stein or Anton Walter.
 Intuitively, the sound is "heavier", less tinkling, and shifted in the direction of the modern piano.
 Builder/scholar Paul Poletti, who is experienced in restoring and copying Grafs, offers these comments on the Graf sound: